Matching Function Equilibria with Partial Assignment: Existence, Uniqueness and Estimation: Introduction

 \section{Introduction}

-Social scientists and demographers have long been fascinated with the workings of the marriage market.
-In particular, how does the distribution of marriages between heterogenous agents get affected by demographic changes in the number of available men and women, or some exogenous changes that affects the desirability of certain matches relative to remaining single.
-One of the key challenge confronting researchers is to understand the role of preferences and how that differs from the pressures of relative scarcity of heterogenous agents in the marriage market.
-Most of the empirical settings involve aggregate data of final matches of who marries whom.\footnote{While there are some examples where preference ordering are directly solicited from marriage market participants, these cases are rare.
-See \cite{HitschHortacsuAriely2010} for example.} Confronted with aggregate data, demographers and economists have heavily relied on \emph{ aggregate matching functions}.
-Such functions allow the researcher to relate the number of matches between two partners of given characteristics (such as age or education) to their respective supply of single individuals in the population.\footnote{A standard matching function is the harmonic marriage matching function used by demographers (see e.g. \citet{QianPreston1993, Schoen1981}).} One drawback of this earlier approach is the absence of behavioral foundation for these matching functions.
+Social scientists and demographers have long been fascinated with the workings of the marriage market and the important roles it plays in issues such as migration, fertility, intergenerational transmission of wealth, among others.\footnote{ For example, \cite{eika2019educational} found educational assortative mating accounts for a nonnegligible part of the cross-sectional inequality in household income in countries, such as the United States, Denmark, Germany, the United Kingdom, and Norway.} Confronted with aggregate data about who marries whom\footnote{While there are some examples where preference ordering are directly solicited from marriage market participants, these cases are rare.
+See \cite{HitschHortacsuAriely2010} for example.}, demographers and economists have heavily relied on \emph{ aggregate matching functions}.
+Such functions allow the researcher to relate the number of matches between two partners of given characteristics (such as age or education) to their respective supply of single individuals in the population.\footnote{A standard matching function is the harmonic marriage matching function used by demographers \parencite[see e.g.][]{QianPreston1993, Schoen1981}.} One drawback of this earlier approach is the absence of behavioral foundation for these matching functions.
 Consequently, it is difficult to interpret the model parameters or think about estimation.